Home | Bio | Music | Software | Teaching

 Acknowledgements

-The original Incidental Music for Shakespeare's Macbeth was composed for a Notre Dame/Saint Mary’s Theatre production of Shakespeare's Macbeth which directed by my father Reginald F. Bain, Sr. The production took place at the University of Notre Dame, Washington Hall, April 20 – May 3, 1987.
-The world premiere of Mirrors in the Mind, for 8-track tape, took place at Northwestern University's Pick-Staiger Concert Hall (Evanston, IL) in the spring of 1988.
+The original incidental music was written for a Notre Dame/Saint Mary’s Theatre production of Shakespeare's Macbeth.
+The production, which was directed by my father Reginald F. Bain, Sr., took place on April 20-May 3, 1987 at the University of Notre Dame's Washington Hall.
+(Notre Dame, IN).
+The world premiere of Mirrors in the Mind, for 8-track tape, took place in the spring of 1988 at Northwestern University's Pick-Staiger Concert Hall (Evanston, IL) .